Finbuckle/Finbuckle.MultiTenant/docs/GettingStarted.md

 The type of the `TenantInfo` property depends on the type passed when calling `AddMultiTenant<TTenantInfo>` during configuration.
 If the current tenant could not be determined then `TenantInfo` will be null.

-The `ITenantInfo` instance and the typed instance are also available directly through dependency injection.
+The `ITenantInfo` instance and the typed instance are also available using the `IMultiTenantContextAccessor<TTenantinfo>` interface which is available via dependency injection.

 See [Configuration and Usage](ConfigurationAndUsage) for more information.